 A quick look around Prattville and Autauga County—or, better yet, a longer stay—make clear why the region is among Alabama’s fastest-growing communities.
 The best in Southern suburban living is on display here, from welcoming neighborhoods and award-winning schools to bustling businesses and beautiful scenery.
 A high quality of life continues to draw commercial investment and, with it, new residents.

-Blending charm with proximity, the region's air-transportation options include Prattville’s Grouby Field, which has a 5,400-foot general aviation runway.
+Blending small-town charm with urban proximity, the region’s air-transportation options include Prattville’s Grouby Field, which has a 5,400-foot general aviation runway.
 Montgomery Regional Airport is just 12 miles from Prattville, and Birmingham-Shuttlesworth International Airport puts 120 daily flights about 75 minutes away from home.
-Highway access is made easy by Interstate 65, which runs along the eastern edge of Prattville and extends from the Gulf Coast to just southeast of Chicago.
+Highway access is excellent, with Interstate 65 running along the eastern edge of Prattville and extending from the Gulf Coast to just southeast of Chicago.

 On the military front, Maxwell Air Force Base, which employs about 15,000 active duty and civilian workers, is approximately 13 miles from Prattville.

 Prattville has attracted major national retailers while nurturing an independent, small-business scene.